linux-integrity/ima-doc/ima-utilities.rst

 .. note::

-   To verify the inramfs update, run this is a temporary directory
+   To verify the initramfs update, run this is a temporary directory

    ::